Jason Reitman: Other work

 Before his feature film career began, Jason Reitman wrote and directed six short films.
-He financed his first short film, "Operation", with money he made by selling ads in desk calendars.
+He financed his first short film, Operation, with money he made by selling ads in desk calendars.
 The film premiered at the Sundance Film Festival in 1998.

-He was a guest on The Howard Stern Show on April 10, 2008; when he was asked if he would direct Ghostbusters III and cast Howard, he said "Do you know how many times I get asked if I want to do Ghostbusters III?
+He was a guest on The Howard Stern Show on April 10, 2008; when he was asked if he would direct Ghostbusters III and cast Howard, he said: "Do you know how many times I get asked if I want to do Ghostbusters III?
 Looking at my career so far, I mean, if you just looked at my two films, I would make the most boring Ghostbusters movie.
 It would just be people talking about ghosts, there wouldn't be any ghost-busting in it."
 Stern, a friend of Ivan Reitman, also revealed that he had seen Jason's early short films and was impressed enough to offer him the opportunity to direct an episode of Son of the Beach (a TV series he produced, a goofy parody of Baywatch), which Jason declined, citing that he was busy obtaining financing for Thank You for Smoking at the time.

 Reitman produced and directed the 2007 holiday season commercials for Wal-Mart with advertising agency Bernstein-Rein.
-He has also directed ads for Burger King, Nintendo, BMW, and Buick.
-In television, Reitman directed two episodes of The Office entitled "Local Ad" and "Frame Toby".
-Reitman also directed a three-part pretaped sketch for the NBC show Saturday Night Live called "Death by Chocolate," about a walking candy bar, played by episode host Ashton Kutcher, who murders people; stabbing a homeless man, shooting a doctor, cutting off a life support machine on a coma victim, and slicing Andy Samberg (dressed as a lumberjack) with a chainsaw.
+He has also directed ads for Burger King, Nintendo, BMW and Buick.
+In television, Reitman directed two episodes of The Office: "Local Ad" and "Frame Toby".
+Reitman also directed a three-part pretaped sketch for the NBC show Saturday Night Live called "Death by Chocolate," about a walking candy bar, played by episode host Ashton Kutcher, who murders people; stabbing a homeless man, shooting a doctor, cutting off a life support machine on a coma victim and slicing Andy Samberg (dressed as a lumberjack) with a chainsaw.

 Since 2011, Reitman directs the Live Read series, a monthly live staged reading of film scripts as part of the Film Independent at LACMA.

-In 2020, Reitman directed The Princess Bride, a television adaption of novel of the same name for Quibi featuring an ensemble cast to raise money for World Central Kitchen.
+In 2020, Reitman directed The Princess Bride, a television adaptation of novel of the same name for Quibi featuring an ensemble cast to raise money for World Central Kitchen.

 Personal life

 Reitman is a self-described libertarian.
+He is a dual citizen of Canada and the United States.

-When Reitman was 16 and still in high school he moved in with a woman 10 years his senior.
-They separated after 7 years.
+When Reitman was 16 and still in high school, he moved in with a woman ten years his senior.
+They separated after seven years.

-In 2000, when he was 23, Reitman started dating his next-door neighbor, writer Michele Lee, with whom he co-wrote the 2004 comedic short "Consent."
+In 2000, when he was 23, Reitman started dating his next-door neighbor, writer Michele Lee, with whom he co-wrote the 2004 comedic short Consent.
 They married and have one child, a daughter named Josie, born in 2006.
-After being together 10 years, Reitman filed for divorce in June 2011 and was divorced as of 2014.
+After being together for ten years, Reitman filed for divorce in June 2011 and was divorced as of 2014.